Two pairs and a free, quality eye exam for just $79.95

 High blood sugar is no friend to your eyes.
-Here’s what to look for to prevent diabetic eye problems before they start
+Here’s what to look for to prevent diabetes-related eye problems before they start.

 When you have diabetes, your daily to-do list is long: Carefully monitor your blood sugar levels, closely manage blood pressure, watch what you eat, juggle different medications, pay attention to changes in your circulation … and so on.

 No wonder keeping an eye on diabetic eye problems rarely ranks near the top.

 Diabetes-related eye conditions are the leading cause of vision impairment and blindness among working adults.
 Yet, when researchers surveyed adults with diabetes in six different countries, although 50 percent said they were concerned with vision loss at the time of diagnosis, 75 percent said the problem was a remote risk or was not really concerning.

 If you have diabetes and find yourself nodding in agreement, you might want to reconsider.
 According to the American Diabetes Association, people with diabetes are more likely to get cataracts (which cause cloudy vision), compared to people who don’t have diabetes.

 What’s more, almost everyone with type 1 diabetes and most people with type 2 diabetes will develop a form of diabetic retinopathy, a condition that can lead to low vision.
 (Think, needing a magnifying lens to read your emails or use your smartphone.)